John W. Miner was born on March 14, 1870 near New Rumley, Harrison County, OH, the son of William and Rachel (Simmons) Miner.

 ~ Daughter Metta Iona (Miner) Wise ~

-They had three children -- Silven Wise Jr., Joan Wise and Bruce A. Wise.
+They were the parents of three children -- Silven Wise Jr., Joan Wise and Bruce A. Wise.

 Metta passed away in Alliance on Jan.
 3, 1994, on her 84th birthday.
+A brief death notice appeared in the Akron Beacon Journal.
 She is buried in Highland Memorial Park in Alliance.

 ~ Daughter Verdie Julia (Miner) Welsh ~